PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 1/README.md

     * <code style="color:blue">The Nordic nRF24L01 Chip</code> --> this is not a microcontroller development kits.
 Development kits are not limited to microcontroller silicon manufacturers since any type of sensor, external memory, driver or communication device would want to be evaluated.
 The part is difficult package to solder called a <code style="color:yellow">QFN package</code> and that may have specific requirements for its antenna.

 - Some boards have on board programmer/debugger support, which may be a secondary processor which is used to run as an onboard programmer/debugger adaptor that can flash the target processor, this adaptor is called <code style="color:yellow">openSDA</code> which has a specialized, dedicated connection to the processor target for debug support and chip programming.

+### <code style="color:cyan">Version Control</code>

+- Version Control will be used to track our software changes.

+- There are many different types of VCS:
+    * Concurrent Versions Systems (CVS)
+    * Subversion (SVN)
+    * Mercurial
+    * IBM Rational ClearCase
+    * Git

+- In a Git repo configuration and management files are stores in a folder called <code style="color:yellow">.git</code>